 Do you stare at soap scum every time you go to brush your teeth or wash your hands?
 If the answer is yes, then you'll want to know how to clean a bathroom sink quickly and effectively.
 Considering all the soap and water that constantly flows through your sink, you’d think it would be eternally clean right?
 But unfortunately not...

 Gunk, cosmetics stains, rust and water marks build up quickly without regular cleaning, but there is no need to despair as you can clean your basin quickly using dish soap, vinegar and baking soda to tackle stains especially.
 Whether yours is made from porcelain, ceramic, copper or glass, you'll be able to get it looking good as new in the safest way possible to ensure that yours stands the test of time.
 Starting with a grimy sink drain and onto the rest...

 - Spruce your entire space with our guide on how to clean a bathroom like a pro.

-How to clean a porcelain or copper sink
+How to clean a bathroom sink drain

 How to clean a ceramic sink

 To begin cleaning a ceramic sink scrub away any dirt with a mixture of washing up liquid and warm water, mixed in a bowl.
 Soak some paper towels in vinegar and use them to line the sink.
 Leave for half an hour, then remove and rub off with a damp cloth.
 This will remove any limescale deposits too.

 If there are any remaining problem stains cut a lemon in half and squeeze lemon juice over the problem areas and leave for 30 minutes.
 Dab with a sponge and rinse away with running water from the tap.
 Wipe the whole sink over with a clean, wet cloth.